vm75/sweph.dart/README.md

 # Sweph

-Cross-platform bindings of Swiss Ephemeris APIs for Flutter.
+Cross-platform bindings of Swiss Ephemeris APIs for Dart & Flutter.
 Everything you need to create Astrology and Astronomy applications with Dart and Flutter.

 * 100% API coverage
 * Dart friendly parameters and return values
 * Supported on all platforms.
-Uses ffi for non-Web platforms and wasm for Web
+Uses ffi for non-Web platforms and [wasm_ffi](https://pub.dev/packages/wasm_ffi) for Web
-* Version matched with source
+* Original Swiss Ephemeris version used as build number for reference

 References:
 - [Official programmers documentation for the Swiss Ephemeris by Astrodienst AG](https://www.astro.com/swisseph/swephprg.htm)